notthetup/blog/_posts/2014-02-03-raspberrypi-soundboard-update-1.md

 ---
 layout: post
 title: "RaspberryPi Soundboard – Update #1"
-categories:
- - Dev
+tags:
- - Gadgets
+ - Audio
- - Tech
+ - Technology
 ---

 I spent the last couple of days working on the [RaspberryPi Soundboard][0], and I must say I'm kind of frustrated with Linux Audio.
 It seems much harder to get stuff working when you want to keep things simpler and not use a GUI.